brown4eva/PixelArt/README.md

 ## Project Management

 You can check on how i organised my self in achcieveing each goal on my trello account here.
-[Project Management](https://trello.com/b/Ml2bwbAE/pixel-art-rendering-project) i used it to heloing me set goal and to recall me on my progress in each step.
+[Project Management](https://trello.com/b/Ml2bwbAE/pixel-art-rendering-project) i used it to helping me set goal and to recall me on my progress in each step.

 ## Implementation